 The Center for the History of Family Medicine (CHFM) welcomes your involvement.
 Browse through a list of available opportunities below.
 Questions?
-Please contact Don Ivey, CHFM Manager.
+Please contact CHFM staff.

 Volunteer opportunities at the Center include the following activities:

 - Help Center staff process, organize, and conserve new and incoming collections (library books, archives, medical artifacts, audiovisual materials, etc.)

 - Help design and update permanent, temporary, and traveling exhibitions on the history of Family Medicine

 - Prepare for and conduct oral history interviews with family physicians, teachers, and staff of Family Medicine organizations

 - Inventory Center collections and enter and update data in computer files